cndragn/candav-gatsby/src/pages/blog/third-post/index.md

 ---
-title: "Blog Post TWO!"
+title: "THIRD Blog Post!"
 description: This post is related to the gatsbyjs
 date: '2018-09-26'
-image: '../first-post/time.jpg'
+image: ''
 ---
 Don't build a website with last decade's tech.
 The future of the web is mobile, JavaScript and APIs—the